 Disinfection and sterilization are the two common methods of killing or inhibiting the growth of microorganisms.
-Microbes can cause a number of diseases in humans and animals and also spoil the food.
+Microbes can cause a number of diseases in humans and animals.
+They are also responsible for food spoilage.
 Therefore, it is beneficial to kill or inhibit their growth to minimize their harmful effects.
 This is achieved by sterilization or disinfection.
-However, the way the two processes are conducted is quite different.
+However, both these processes are based on different principles.

 Let us have a detailed look at the difference between disinfection and sterilization.